convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/README.md

 a.
 The ```try``` Block:
 * This block contains the code that might potentially raise an exception.
-* If no exceptions occur within the try block, the code executes normally, and the program continues.
+* If no exceptions occur within the ```try``` block, the code executes normally, and the program continues.
 * Exceptions are are a way to handle errors and unexpected situations that may occur during the execution of a program.
 When an exception occurs, the normal flow of the program is interrupted, and the interpreter tries to find a suitable exception handler to deal with the problem.
 This allows you to write more robust and maintainable code.
+* It allows you to anticipate and handle errors, provide meaningful feedback to users, and ensure the overall stability and reliability of your application.

 b.
 The ```except``` Block:
 * This block defines how to handle exceptions.